GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction

 \subsection{Setup}

-\paragraph{Datasets and metrics.} We evaluate our method on the DTU dataset~\cite{jensen2014large}, a widely used benchmark for 3D reconstruction.
-Additionally, we assess performance on two subsets of the OmniObjects3D dataset~\cite{wu2023omniobject3d}.
-OmniObjects3D-d includes categories such as antiques and ornaments, featuring rich geometric details across 8 objects, while OO3D-SL~\cite{li2024real} consists of 24 objects under strong lighting conditions, which often pose challenges for 3D reconstruction methods.
-Each OmniObjects3D object has approximately 100 images with a resolution of 800 $\times$ 800 pixels and a groud-truth mesh.
-Furthermore, we evaluate our method on the $\alpha$-NeuS dataset~\cite{zhang2024alphaneus}, which consists of 10 synthetic and real-world (semi-)transparent models.
-We report Chamfer Distance (CD) as a measure of geometric accuracy.
-For models in the OmniObjects3D dataset, we also report normal consistency (NC), as ground truth meshes are available.
-NC performance is typically more aligned with human perception of quality.
-Evaluation scripts for DTU and OmniObjects3D are sourced from 2DGS~\cite{huang20242d}, GOF~\cite{yu2024gof}, and the official OmniObjects3D repository~\cite{wu2023omniobject3d}.
+\paragraph{Datasets and metrics} We evaluated our method on the DTU dataset~\cite{jensen2014large}, a widely used benchmark for 3D reconstruction, as well as the OmniObject3D-d and OO3D-SL datasets, both of which are subsets of the OmniObject3D dataset~\cite{wu2023omniobject3d}.
+OmniObject3D-d focuses on object categories such as antiques and ornaments, comprising 8 objects with rich geometric details.
+OO3D-SL, used in~\cite{li2024real}, contains 24 objects captured under strong lighting conditions, which pose significant challenges for multi-view 3D reconstruction methods.
+Each object in the OmniObject3D dataset includes approximately 100 images at a resolution of 800$\times$800 pixels, along with a ground-truth mesh.
+Furthermore, we evaluated our method on the $\alpha$-NeuS~\cite{zhang2024alphaneus} and Ref-NeRF~\cite{verbin2022refnerf} datasets, which include objects with semi-transparent and reflective materials.

+We report Chamfer distance (CD) as a measure of geometric accuracy.
+For models in the OmniObjects3D dataset, we also included normal consistency (NC), which is computed using the available ground-truth meshes.
+NC is generally more consistent with the perception of surface quality by humans.
+The evaluation scripts for the DTU and OmniObjects3D datasets are adapted from 2DGS~\cite{huang20242d}, GOF~\cite{yu2024gof}, and the official OmniObjects3D repository~\cite{wu2023omniobject3d}.

-\paragraph{Baselines.} We compare our method with state-of-the-art 3DGS-based reconstruction methods, including 2DGS~\cite{huang20242d}, GOF~\cite{yu2024gof}, and GaussianSurfels~\cite{dai2024gsurfel} on the DTU and OmniObjects3D datasets.
-For GaussianSurfels~\cite{dai2024gsurfel}, we observed that its pre-trained normal prediction model often produced incorrect normals (and sometimes completely flipped orientations) on models from the OmniObjects3D dataset.
-Consequently, we disabled the normal estimation from the pre-trained model in our evaluation on the OmniObjects3D dataset.
+\paragraph{Baselines} We compared our method with the latest 3DGS-based reconstruction approaches, including 2DGS~\cite{huang20242d}, GOF~\cite{yu2024gof}, SuGaR~\cite{guedon2024sugar}, DN-Splatter~\cite{turkulainen2024dnsplatter}, and GaussianSurfels~\cite{dai2024gsurfel}.
+For GaussianSurfels~\cite{dai2024gsurfel}, we observed that its pre-trained normal prediction model often generated inaccurate normals, occasionally with completely flipped orientations, when applied to models from the OmniObjects3D dataset.
+Therefore, we disabled the pre-trained normal estimation during our evaluations on this dataset.